jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

    "``-Xmx1g``", "It forces BBDuk to use 1 GB of memory"

 .. note::
-   After performing quality control in your raw sequence reads, move the new files to the directory ``~/tutorial/qc_improvement/``.
+   After performing quality control in your raw sequence reads, move the clean files to the directory ``~/tutorial/qc_improvement/``.

 **3. Additional options**